Develop SharePoint Add-ins

 Get started with SharePoint Add-ins resources

-If you're just getting started with developing SharePoint Add-ins, first take a look a SharePoint Add-ins.
+If you're just getting started with developing SharePoint Add-ins, first take a look at SharePoint Add-ins.
 That page points you to key articles to get you acquainted quickly with the different kinds of SharePoint Add-ins.
-Before doing more advanced kinds of development with SharePoint Add-ins, you should start with a good idea of the kinds of add-ins that you want to build, the technologies that you will want to include, and the hosting options that you will want to use.
+Before doing more advanced kinds of development with SharePoint Add-ins, you should start with a good idea of the kinds of add-ins that you want to build, the technologies that you want to include, and the hosting options that you want to use.

 |Complete basic operations using SharePoint client library code||Explains how to do common operations by using C# and the client object model.|